Butt Augmentation

 There are two basic approaches to implant placement:

-The following provides an overview of what occurs in a typical butt augmentation procedure using implants:
+The following provides a basic overview of how a typical butt implants procedure is performed:

-1. Anesthesia: The procedure is performed under general anesthesia to ensure that you are completely asleep and pain-free during the surgery.
+1. Anesthesia: General anesthesia is given to ensure that you are completely asleep and pain-free during the surgery.

-2. Incision Placement: The surgeon makes incisions in the buttock area.
+2. Incision: First, the surgeon makes incisions in the buttock area.
 The incisions are usually placed in the gluteal crease (the natural fold where the buttocks meet the thighs) or in the intergluteal cleft (the vertical groove between the buttocks).

-3. Pocket Creation: The surgeon creates pockets in the buttock tissue, either within or beneath the gluteal muscles.
-The placement of the implants depends on factors such as the patient’s anatomy, desired outcome, and the surgeon’s preference.
+3. Pocket Creation: Next, the surgeon creates pockets in the buttock tissue.
+The placement of the implants will depend on factors such as your anatomy and the desired result.

 Recovery time